superchordate/hcslim/README.md

 Here is an example using https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/xaxis/labels-formatter-extended/:

 *When using hc_markjs, open/close your characters with " instead of '.
 If you have " inside a markjs argment you might get the Javascript error `invalid escape sequence`.*

+Note the JS used for the xAxis `formatter`.

 ```html
 <script src="https://code.jquery.com/jquery-3.1.1.min.js"></script>